awgh/RouteX/README.md

 ./build.sh
 ```

-The built application will be located at `build/RouteX.app`
+The built application will be located at `build/RouteX.app` and includes a **universal binary** that works on both Apple Silicon and Intel Macs.

 ### Running
 1. Open `RouteX.app`